juxor/afaq/markdown/secC2.md

 is _"the common and undivided property of all those who take part therein."_
 If not, shareholders would _"plunder the bodies and souls of the wage- workers"_ and it would be _"an outrage upon human dignity and personality."_
-[**The General Idea of the Revolution**, p.
+[**General Idea of the Revolution**, p.
 219] In other words, as production is collective, so is the risk faced and, consequently, risk cannot be used to justify excluding people from controlling their own working lives or the fruit of their labour.